ericwbailey/ericwbailey.website/source/published/quality-is-a-trap.md

 To address this, Sonos has promised a whole host of changes, including [a roadmap of updates communicated directly from the top](https://www.sonos.com/en-us/blog/update-on-the-sonos-app).
 Furthermore, a “[quality ombudsman” role has been created](https://www.sonos.com/en-us/blog/commitments) at the company to help ensure this outcome does not happen again—it is unclear what leverage this role will have, however.

-All of this rests on the assumption that **quality is an unspoken agreement** between people and the service they gave their money to that what they invested in will continue going forward.
+All of this rests on the assumption that **quality is an unspoken agreement** between people and the service they gave their money to.
+That agreement is that what they invested in will continue to function at the level they bought in at or better going forward.

 ## Quality is a wedge

-Apple is updating the design of macOS and iOS to use a unified visual language.
+Apple is updating to use a unified visual language across all the operating systems it owns.
 This update is sourced from the Vision Pro, its mixed-reality goggles.

 [Proponents of usability are incensed by this decision](https://www.stuff.tv/features/apples-liquid-glass-looks-like-its-beamed-in-from-the-movies-i-dont-think-thats-a-good-thing/), in that the glass-like aesthetic it uses creates serious legibility issues: